corsfix/docs/src/content/docs/index.md

 Welcome to the Corsfix documentation!

-## What is Corsfix?

-Corsfix is a CORS proxy service that lets you bypass CORS error.
-It works by fetching the target URL on your behalf, and returns it to you with the proper CORS headers.
+Corsfix is a CORS proxy service that lets you solve CORS error.
+It works by fetching the target API on your behalf, and returns it to you with the proper CORS headers.

 ## Key Features

-- Setup in less than a minute
+- Setup in less than one minute
-- All HTTP methods and data types supported
+- Fetch with any HTTP methods and data types
-- Override request headers
+- Send any request headers, without restrictions
+- Use API keys securely with Secrets
-- Cached responses
+- Cache API responses
-- Secret variables (use API keys and access tokens)
+- and more.

+## Works Anywhere

+Corsfix works on any platform and any tech framework out there.
+You can find your specific use case in our [code examples](/docs/code-examples/overview) and [platform integration](/docs/platform/overview).

 ## Next Steps